-Secondary postbaccalaureate education students majoring in areas other than English, History, Mathematics, or Social Studies may be required to take their major methods course at ASU Main.
+Secondary postbaccalaureate education students majoring in areas other than English, History, Mathematics, or Social Studies may be required to take their major methods course at ASU's Tempe campus.
 The curriculum in each postbaccalaureate program contains specified courses that must be taken prior to student teaching.
-Information about these courses is available from the College of Education Academic Advising Office.
+Information about these courses is available from the college Academic Advising Office.

 Special education.
 Coursework for the Postbaccalaureate Program in Special Education includes 45 - 60 hours of specialized classes in special education along with field experience.
-The coursework is identical to the professional teacher preparation requirements for the B.A.E., major in Special Education outlined on page 199.
-Students with a degree in education or a certificate in education may have Semester I coursework waived pending a review of the student's transcript by the College of Education Advising Office.
+The coursework is identical to the professional teacher preparation requirements for the BAE, major in Special Education outlined on page 162.
+Students with a degree in education or a certificate in education may have Semester I coursework waived pending a review of the student's transcript by the college Advising Office.